Chinese property firms Greenland, Macrolink seek overseas growth

 In a second deal Greenland will invest 600 million pounds to build apartments on a 3,700 square metre site in London's Canary Wharf financial district, it said.

-In a separate announcements, Macrolink Real Estate Co Ltd (000620.SZ) said it planned to invest almost 900 million yuan (£90.7 million) in property ventures in South Korea and Malaysia.
+In a separate announcements, Macrolink Real Estate Co Ltd said it planned to invest almost 900 million yuan in property ventures in South Korea and Malaysia.

 Beijing-based Macrolink's Hong Kong unit is setting up a joint venture with a South Korean partner with a total investment of 200 million yuan, with plans to acquire a land in South Korea's Jeju island for about 340 million yuan, it said in a filing on the Shenzhen stock exchange.